oit-ipbl/Integration/team_exercise/team_exercise.md

     - [Message exchange between a Windows program and a ROS node](win_single/win_single.md)
     - [Message exchange between a ROS node and multi Windows programs](win_multi/win_multi.md)

-## deadline
+## deadline and product submission
-- The slide, programs and youtube video url submission URL will open after Aug.
-9.
-- The URL and submission method will be published at SLACK #general channel.
-- You have to submit the products until Aug.
+- You have to finish the following Team Exercise 1 and 2 until Aug.
 20.
+  - After Aug.21, we will hold a social event on oVice where each team will display their work and vote for each other's work.
+  - Details of the social event will be posted on Slack and this page in the future.
+- Submit your team presentation slide(Exercise1) and youtube video url(Exercise2) through MS forms(will open in 8/9).

 ## Exercise1 (team development)